Light0913/Datapack-1.14.X-1.17.X-Detection-Radar-v1.2/README.md

 ![file_1563286249000.jpg](images/file_1563286249000.jpg)

-## Uynthetic method
+## Lost radar detector?

 If you accidentally lose the radar sent by the first loading module, don't worry.
-You can drop the following synthetic materials on the ground (within the radius of 1 sphere) to synthesize.
+You can drop the following synthetic materials on the ground **(within the radius of 1 sphere)** to synthesize.
 Synthetic materials: **red stone * 5, red stone repeater * 6, red stone torch * 4, red stone comparator * 3, carrot fishing rod * 1**

+## Group installation method

+put the compressed package into the archived datapacks folder, enter command or enter the world directly

+Command:`/reload`